 3 Practitioners are general medical and general dental practitioners.
+Pay circular (AforC) 1/2012: amendment number 25

 Section 17: Reimbursement of travel costs

 Reimbursement of travel costs

 17.1 This section deals with the reimbursement of costs incurred by employees who, with the agreement of their employer, use their own vehicles or pedal cycles, to make journeys in the performance of their duties.
 A summary of motoring costs which are taken into account is in annex 12.